Oxen-AI/oxen-release/oxen-rust/docs/annotation/RemoteStaging.md

 ```

 Say you want to add a bounding box annotation to this dataframe without cloning it locally.
 You can use the `--add-row` flag on the `oxen remote df` command to remotely stage a row on the DataFrame.

+TODO: change the remote status to not be modified but be added

 ```bash
 $ oxen remote df annotations/train.csv --add-row "my-images/image.jpg,dog,100,100,200,200"